Nthabeleng0/Nthabeleng0/README.md

 **A**ction: The Interview Skills module was a game changer.
 I learned about the STAR and CAR methods, practiced mock questions, and watched interview videos to pick up on tone and body language.
 I even recorded myself answering questions like “Tell me about yourself” to analyze how I came across.
 After a few tries, I noticed my posture, eye contact, and confidence improving.

-**R**esult:Achieving a score of 100% on the quiz gave me confidence in the theory.
+**R**esult: Achieving a score of 100% on the quiz gave me confidence in the theory.
 Preparing my personalized STAR responses equipped me with ready-to-use examples, making me feel significantly more prepared and less anxious about upcoming interviews.

 ---